liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/tls-support-1.3.md

 ## Behaviors when adding a database to a farm

 Databases added to a farm are configured to use **Strict** encryption by default.
 This is to ensure that SharePoint is in a *secure by default* configuration going forward.
 This means that SharePoint will only use TDS 8.0 when connecting to these databases.
 The SQL Servers hosting these databases must support TDS 8.0 and must support connection encryption (including having an appropriate SSL/TLS server certificate configured on the SQL Server).
-If both the SharePoint server and SQL server support TLS 1.3, then it is used for that connection.
+If both the SharePoint server and SQL server support TLS 1.3, then it's used for that connection.
 Otherwise, a previous TLS version is used.

 New SharePoint farms that are created are configured to use **Strict** encryption by default for all their databases, including the configuration database and Central Administration content database.
 The same requirements described above apply for these databases.